 Start With Little Acknowledgements

 You cannot just decide overnight that you have to start opening up.
+“Practice is also key to good preparation,” according to Susan Biali Haas M.D.
 Of course, you need to prepare your mental and verbal abilities first.
 You can begin engaging in your group talks more, face to face or online, by saying acknowledging statements such as the following:

 - “I heard the same thing.”